rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Philip said to him, Lord, show us the Father, and it is enough for us. ^1408

 Jesus said to him, Have I been with you so long, and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
-How can you say, Show us the Father? ^1409
+How can you say, 'Show us the Father'? ^1409

 Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own authority, but the Father who dwells in me does his works. ^1410